This information is for US healthcare professionals only.

 Click “continue” only if you are a US healthcare professional.

-Myalept, a prescription medication, is only available through certified pharmacies that are enrolled in the Myalept Risk Evaluation and Mitigation Strategy (REMS) Program.
+Myalept is a prescription medicine only available through certified pharmacies that are enrolled in the Myalept Risk Evaluation and Mitigation Strategy (REMS) Program.
 Your doctor must be enrolled and certified in the program in order to prescribe Myalept.

-- Before starting Myalept, a healthcare provider should show you how to inject Myalept for the ﬁrst time.
-It is important that a healthcare provider watch your ﬁrst injection of Myalept.
+Before starting Myalept, your doctor should show you how to inject Myalept for the ﬁrst time.
+It is important that your doctor watch your ﬁrst injection of Myalept.